FlorianNaef/FlorianNaef/README.md

 - 👋 Hi, I’m @FlorianNaef
-- 👀 I’m interested in Computer stuff
+- 👀 I’m interested in computer stuff
 - 🌱 I’m currently learning all sorts of things
-- 💞️ I’m looking to collaborate on learning
+- 💞️ I’m looking forward to learning with you
 - 📫 How to reach me florian.naef@protonmail.com

 <!---